-Signs Of Caffeine Withdrawal
+Symptoms Of Caffeine Withdrawal

 Fatigue and Sleepiness

 It is probably a good idea to prepare everyone one comes in daily contact with to a little grumpy mood and probably an overreaction to the little things that normally wouldn’t be so.
-This irritability is often as a result of the body reacting to the absence of caffeine, and it is amplified with the headaches.
-This also is manifested between 48 to 72 hours after the last drink.
+This irritability is often a result of the body reacting to the absence of this substance.
+And the headache further amplifies it.

 Anxiety and Nervousness